Taludas/RiverSlots/README.md

 **This mod REQUIRES a new savegame!
 Otherwise the islands will show no river slots.**

-**Due to the enourmos size of the island files, the mod consists of two zip files!**
+**Due to the enourmos size of the island files, the mod consists of four zip files!**
-Please download both files to get the intended full experience.
-You could also choose to install only one file, making the river slots available in the respective region.
+Please download all files to get the intended full experience.
+You could also choose to install only pairs of file, making the river slots available in the respective region.

 ## Changelog
 <details>